 Study Abroad Course Approval Form (CAF)

+This form is used for Exchange, Direct, and Affiliate programs.
 You (or the department) must complete the Study Abroad Course Approval Form (available only at ISSAS) and return it to ISSAS (in person or via email), who will then send it to the Office of Registration and Records.
-Then you will be registered for the appropriate study abroad credits.
+Registration and Records will use this form when evaluating your transcript from abroad for how to interpret your courses.